 Increased taxes usually fund this type of medical coverage, and that would not be a popular option here in the US.
 In some countries, extra money is raised by citizens that wish to purchase additional services.
 Also, many type of hybrid plans are available that combine aspects of private and government-provided treatment.
 In Canada, for example, coverage is publicly funded, with each Province administering plan options.
 All legal citizens automatically qualify.

 Our political landscape is hard to predict and the Presidential election results will play a major role in forming the direction of our healthcare.
-Just look at 2008.
 But for now, the combination of private companies and limited government involvement will probably continue for awhile.
 With Donald Trump defeating Hillary Clinton, the chances of a single-payer system being implemented have greatly diminished.
-President Trump has indicated that expansion of HSAs and cross-state selling are likely to occur.
+The current administration has indicated that expansion of HSAs and cross-state selling are likely to occur.
+A public option (during Open Enrollment) may become available by 2024.

 Does Medicaid Expansion In Ohio Affect Me?